 Khao San Road

-It’s a place where you can get a foot massage, drink a cocktail on the street, eat at a street food stall and even get a tattoo while meeting expats and travellers from all over the world.
+It’s a place where you can get a foot massage, drink a cocktail on the street, eat at a street food stall and even get a tattoo while meeting expats and travelers from all over the world.

 Khao San Road has everything; it is a must-see place when in Bangkok.